SonamTenzin1/blog/src/data/blog/linux/shell.md

 ---
-author: Sat Naing
+author: Simon Smale
-pubDatetime: 2022-09-26T12:13:24Z
+pubDatetime: 2024-01-03T20:40:08Z
-modDatetime: 2024-01-04T09:09:06Z
+modDatetime: 2024-01-08T18:59:05Z
-title: Linux
+title: Shell
-slug: predefined-color-schemes
 featured: false
 draft: false
 tags:
   - linux
-description: Linux is an OS.
-It is a key tool in cybersecurity, known for being robust, flexible, and open-source.
-As an operating system, it manages computer hardware and enables software-hardware communication.
-Linux comes in different versions called distros.
+description: The shell is a command line interface between the operating system and the user.
+It allows users to interact with the system, execute commands, and automate tasks.
+The shell is a powerful tool for managing files, directories, and system processes.
+---

 # Shell